 We have showroom items and various displays of windows and doors at our facility, located at 346 Anthony Trail in Northbrook.
-If you’d like to stop by, our hours are 8 am to 5 pm Monday through Friday.
+If you’d like to stop by, our hours are Monday–Thursday, 8-5; Friday 8–3; Saturday– Consultations by appointment.
 However, we typically bring samples to you, right in your own home.
 We make the process as time efficient and convenient as possible.

 Why should I buy Pella windows from you instead of going directly to Pella?

 Why should I buy windows from you instead of a big box store?

 For the same reasons we recommend clients buy from us instead of Pella directly: we offer peace of mind by selling windows from several name brand manufacturers; we are a local, family owned company; we’re easier to reach and offer more personal attention than a big box store.
 If you have questions or concerns, you can call us and we’ll pick up the phone.
 You avoid falling into an impersonal, automated phone system to try to reach someone who can answer your questions.

 What type of windows should I buy: vinyl or wood?

 If I buy Pella or Marvin windows and have a problem with them 5 or 10 years from now, who do I call?

 Your satisfaction is our top priority.
 If you have an issue, call us, whether it has been 5 years, 10 years, or even longer.
 While you can call the window manufacturer, please let us do the legwork for you!